ncatlab/nlab-content/pages/7560.md

-##Ordinal sum
+# Ordinal sums
+* table of contents
+{: toc}

+## Idea

 Ordinal sum is a natural addition on ordered sets and so provides a useful tool when manipulating [[simplicial sets]].
 In ordinal sum you 'first put one of the two ordinals and then the other', so that the elements of the second ordinal are all bigger than those in the first one.
-This gives a neat  [[join of simplicial sets
-|join]]  operation on simplices and also on simplicial sets.
+This gives a neat  [[join of simplicial sets|join]] operation on simplices and also on simplicial sets.

-##Ordinals and simplicial sets:
+## Ordinals as simplicial sets

 The objects of the _augmented_ [[simplex category]] $\Delta_a$ can be identified with the finite [[total order|totally ordered]] [[set]]s, _including_ the [[empty set]], which we write in this context as

 $$
-  [-1] :=  \emptyset
+  [-1] \coloneqq \emptyset
 $$

 so that then